UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python_and_anaconda/anaconda/index.md

         Sometimes turning off auto-activation won't be enough because Anaconda will still be present in your ```PATH```.
 In this case, follow the instructions in the tab ***Temporary Removal*** or ***Permanent Removal***

-    By default, Anaconda's initialization will tell it to automatically activate itself when you log in (when Anaconda is active, you will see a `(conda)` preceding your command prompt).
+    By default, Anaconda's initialization will tell it to automatically activate itself when you log in (when Anaconda is active, you will see a `(base)` preceding your command prompt).
 This is known to cause issues, for example, this behavior breaks OnDemand Desktop sessions preventing you from making a connection.

     If you have not already done so, disable this behavior by running the following from the command line in an interactive terminal session: